 Published on 06/07/2019.

-Our group members Ecenur Ustun and Nitish Srivastava presented two papers at the 27th IEEE International Symposium on Field-Programmable Custom Computing Machines (FCCM’19) in San Diego, CA. See links to the video below.
+Our group members Ecenur Ustun and Nitish Srivastava presented two papers at the 27th IEEE International Symposium on Field-Programmable Custom Computing Machines (FCCM’19) in San Diego, CA. See links to their videos below.

 Published on 05/27/2019.